The Falklands War 40 years on: why did it happen?

 The conflict was fought between 2 April and 14 June 1982, lasting for 74 days.

-How did the Falklands War start?
+When and how did the Falklands War start?

 On 2 April, Argentina invaded and occupied the British dependent territory of the Falkland Islands, and they took the neighbouring island of South Georgia the following day.
 However, neither Britain nor Argentina declared a state of war at any point, meaning the conflict remained, officially, an ‘undeclared war’.

-Why did the Falklands War start?
+Why did the Falklands War happen?

 From an Argentine point of view, the war was sparked less by an ‘invasion’ and more by a reclamation of territory that was, by rights, theirs.
 The history of the Falklands is rather convoluted.
 France was the first nation to establish a colony on East Falkland in 1764, before the British claimed West Falkland as its own the next year.
 Five years after that, Spanish troops captured the fort of Port Egmont (Britain’s first settlement on West Falkland).